Carter Conlon, Just Another

 ● a Christian’s future sins are already forgiven even before they are committed;

 ● God can’t see the sins a Christian commits because he only sees Jesus, his blood and/or grace.

 The truth is, a Christian’s future sins are NOT already forgiven and Jesus himself, after his death on the cross, could see the sins of people previously saved (Rev. 2 and 3)!
 That demolishes this myth that a Christian’s sins are hidden from God as taught by Carter Conlon and many others.
 They are not hidden.
+Why doesn't Times Square Church teach this obvious truth?
 The Lord Jesus told 5 of the 7 groups there to repent.
 He could see: